 The proposal comprises a continuation and intensification of activities within the subject site.
 The majority of the subject site contains grazed exotic grassland with minimal habitat resources for native fauna and negligible value as a movement corridor.
 Impacts on native flora and fauna are substantially less than would be associated with an undisturbed 'green field' site.
-There would be some cumulative impacts associated with installation of temporary infrastructure, increased visitation to the site and associated increased traffic, noise, light and potentially impacts on soil and water.
+There would be some cumulative impacts associated with construction of the third entrance road, installation of temporary infrastructure, increased visitation to the site and associated increased traffic, noise, light and potentially impacts on soil and water.